Robin Lovejoy: Career

 In the period he was studying interior design, Robin joined the cast of May Hollinworth's Metropolitan Players, as a repertory actor.
 With this experience, he went on to star in numerous plays, most famously in Douglas Stewart's Shipwreck.
 With years of acting and experience in theatre, Lovejoy became a costume designer for the National Theatre Ballet Company.
 In his début, he created almost fifty costumes, masks, and accessories for the company.

 When Hollinworth withdrew from the Players due to health issues in 1950, Lovejoy began his directorial début as the new director of the play.
 In 1952, he directed a new and final play for the company, The House of Bernarda Alba, and was met with high praise.
 In 1953 he joined the New South Wales Opera Company but resigned after five productions.
 In 1955 Lovejoy joined the Australian Elizabethan Theatre Trust, winning many awards for costume design for The Rivals in 1957.

+In 1963 he directed episodes of the television series Adventure Unlimited.

 In 1964, after nine years of working in the AETT, Lovejoy took charge of the development of Australian plays, and he was employed by the Old Tote Theatre Company in Sydney, as a director.
 He was continuously credited for creating some of the 'best professional drama in Australia'.
 In 1973 he directed the Old Tote's production of Richard II, as well as the premiere of David Williamson’s play What If You Died Tomorrow?
 The following year, when he took the play to London, it was the first professional Australian production staged there since the Summer of the Seventeenth Doll in 1957.
 In 1974, for his continuous contribution to the arts, he was appointed an Officer of the Order of the British Empire.
-For the rest of his professional life, he worked for the Victorian State Opera and the Queensland Theatre Company, mostly as a director.
+For the rest of his professional life, he worked for the Victorian State Opera and the Queensland Theatre Company, mostly serving as a director.